cyberCBM/ScPlayer/README.md

 This documentation assumes that the reader has a working knowledge of JUCE and DrowAudio.

+Documentation for Juce is avaialble at: http://www.rawmaterialsoftware.com/api/classes.html Documentation for DrowAudio is avaialble at: http://drowaudio.co.uk/docs/classes.html

 ## External Modules

 Currently no other than Juce and DrowAudio I have used inside modules, but if they do require any external libraries or modules we will put here.